ZolFallows/Order-book/README.md

 ## Summary

 * A real time sreaming of data was implemented with Websocket API v2.
-* Channels can be subscribed/unsubscribed by selecting options from the drop down list.
+* Channels can be subscribed/unsubscribed by selecting from the drop down options.
 * Once a channel is subcribed, recieving data stored in local state, however this can be improved through use of a state management library, such as Redux or Context API.
 * For sorting of data, merge sort algorithm was used to improve run time.